 Blockchain tech and cryptocurrencies are creating a new breed of games that offer players digital assets as rewards that can be collected and then sold or traded on NFT marketplaces.
 According to many industry pundits, play-to-earn (P2E) games, as they are called, are poised to take over the video gaming industry within just a few years.
 However, as many naysayers as idealists think P2E games are just a fad and will die in a few months.

-The term “Play-to-earn” is a term similar to the term “Free-to-play” in the sense that it defines how players pay and interact with a game.
+The term “Play-to-earn” is similar to the term “Free-to-play” in that it defines how players pay and interact with a game.
 It’s the most exciting aspect of blockchain/NFT-based games because it gives players ownership of the time they spend on the game.
-As they spend more time developing these characters or increasing their item level, the NFTs increase relative value and can be traded at a higher price than their initial purchases.
+As they spend more time developing these characters or increasing their item level, the NFTs increase in relative value and can be traded at a higher price than their initial purchases.
 Monetization is now a two-way street: players can spend money—but, in theory, they can also now earn money from playing the game.
-In theory, these games are also part of the crypto ecosystem, which often gets inflated or completely deflated based on the market for this new type of currency.
+In theory, these games are also part of the crypto ecosystem, which often gets inflated or deflated based on the market for this new type of currency.

 Challenges for P2E game developers

 Because of blockchain, NFT and P2E titles can be potentially highly lucrative; they attract a whole set of hackers and cheaters, which creates the need for game developers to consider modern approaches to eliminate the possibility of users cheating.

 In a nutshell, users of P2E games should never be able to cheat, even in the case of a single-player game.
 In the case of a multiplayer blockchain game, for example, server authority and fairness are an absolute necessity.
 A few players cheating or having an unfair advantage could collapse the entire in-game economy.